The road from coding to starting a business

 Taking a year to build and sell my own physical products pushed me in ways I didn’t expect.
 It helped me learn by doing and see how business really works.
 It also gave me a much better understanding of what my clients go through.

-If you’re an entrepreneur, you don’t need to build the next unicorn straight away.
-Step out of your comfort zone, try something different and keep it simple.
-Focus on solving real problems or building something that people actually find useful.
+If you’re an entrepreneur, focus on solving real problems and building something that people actually find useful.
 Research the market, don’t waste time chasing ideas that sound good but have no real need.
 Your short-term goal should be to make a profit.
 Once you have the experience and confidence, you can aim to build something scalable.
 But start with something real.
+That’s how you grow 🚀